Database Model Usage (Laravel Style)

 /**

-* The primary key for the model
+* The primary key associated with the table.

 *